 Emory University and the Freeman Research Group entered a partnership with Catholic Relief Services (CRS) to support their efforts to reduce stunting in Homa Bay and Migori counties, Kenya and Mbeya Region, Tanzania.
 26% and 37% of children under the age of 5 are stunted in Kenya and Tanzania, respectively.

 In Kenya, CRS is implementing THRIVE II, a two-year integrated early childhood development (ECD), positive parenting, WASH, and infant and young child feeding (IYCF) designed to help children reach all of their educational milestones.
+See the official THRIVE website here.
 Emory supports THRIVE II through professional consulting on educational materials, evaluation services, and development of a theory-driven behavioral intervention based on thorough formative research and trials of improved practice (TIPs).
 The intervention aims to improve maternal and child health through improved dietary diversity, food hygiene practices, and handwashing behaviors.
 The intervention uses a mealtime focus in order to give order and context for the behaviors.

 In Tanzania, CRS is implementing a four-year project called the Accelerating Stunting Reduction Program (ASRP) designed to reduce stunting in the Mbeya region through improved dietary diversity and complementary child feeding.
 Emory supports ASRP through the testing of the feasibility and acceptability of a nutrition toolkit and the development of an intervention.